gigamicro/dl/README.md

 # Scripts
 `dl.all.log.sh (flag)`: Entry point (rm:remove folder)

-`. dl.main.sh "(playlist settings)"`: For a single long playlist (hardcoded), will download to ./dl/ `dl.c.main.sh`: For a set of playlists (listed in `dlcplaylists.txt`), will download to ./dlc/(name)/
+`dl.c.main.sh`: For a set of playlists (listed in `dlcplaylists.txt`), will download to ./dlc/(name)/

 `dl.playlist.sh (pid)`: Downloads all videos in a playlist (limited to 42 concurrent downloads)